 Brown rot blossom and twig blight is a fruit tree disease that is caused by the fungus Monilinia fructicola.
 This blight, if left unchecked, can destroy stone fruit trees in your garden or orchard.
 Another type of brown rot blossom and twig blight, called European brown rot, is caused by the Monilinia laxa fungus.
 This type seems only to attack sour cherry trees.

 If a tree in your yard is infected by the brown rot fungus, you will notice.
 You will see cankers and rotten fruit appear on the trees.
 The first damage appears in spring as the flowers get infected.
-They brown and wilt without falling, and can be covered in masses of spores.
-These spores can spread infection to new foliage and twigs.
+They brown and wilt without falling and can be covered in masses of spores.
+These spores can spread the infection to new foliage and twigs.
 The foliage and twigs are much more likely to develop the disease if they remain wet for more than five hours.

 Controlling Brown Rot Blossom Blight

-If your trees show signs of brown rot blossom and twig blight, you have reason for alarm.
+If your trees show signs of brown rot blossom and twig blight, you have a reason for alarm.
 You may be wondering about ways of controlling brown rot blossom blight.
-If you want to know how to treat brown rot blossom blight, a key to management of this disease is practicing good sanitation.
+If you want to know how to treat brown rot blossom blight, a key to the management of this disease is practicing good sanitation.